Understanding publishing agreements

 Author assigns copyright to the publisher (copyright transfer agreement)

-It is common for authors to assign copyright in journal articles to the journal or publisher.
-Whereas, generally, when publishing a book, the author will grant the publisher a licence.
-In signing a copyright transfer agreement, the author grants all their rights as author and copyright holder to the publisher.
-This means that the author may need to seek permission from the publisher if they wish to, for example:
+Generally, when publishing a book, the author grants the publisher a licence.
+Whereas it is common for authors to assign copyright in journal articles to the journal or publisher.
+This is a copyright transfer agreement, where the author grants all of their rights as author and copyright holder to the publisher.
+This means that the author may need to seek permission from the publisher to do any of the following:

-In some cases, the publisher may grant some rights back to the author that will allow them to do certain actions such as those described above.
+Sometimes, the publisher may grant the author limited rights, such as those described above.
 Assignment of copyright is generally permanent unless the agreement indicates otherwise.

 If the author assigns copyright to the publisher; the publisher can also, at their discretion, enter into agreements with other parties to use the work.
-For example, the publisher could licence your material so that it can be included in a subscription database or arrange for a translation to be made.
+For example, the publisher could licence the work, so that it can be included in a subscription database or arrange for a translation to be made.

 Author grants publisher an exclusive licence